digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_1.md

 word+str(count) + "test2"
 # think: count = "2"
 if False:
-  cound+word # not error - never executed (dynamically typed, i.e., only evaluated at runtime) if True: cound+word # error
+  cound+word # not error - never executed (dynamically typed/only evaluated at runtime)
+if True:
+  cound+word # error
 ```